 With Facebook at its helm, the number of active users growing every month. and 85% of top brands adopting the social platform as an avenue for reaching their audience, there is no better time than now for your company to get on board.

 With over 600 million active monthly users on Instagram, over 95 million photos and videos are shared each day and 4.2 billion "likes."

 Imagine if your posts were able to generate even a fraction of that kind of engagement.
 With users so actively involved with your brand, you have a greater opportunity to reach and be heard by them, and ultimately, generate more sales.

 Here are some of the essential do’s and don’ts of using Instagram for marketing your business.

-The Do's and Don'ts of Using Instagram for Business
+Don'ts of Using Instagram for Business

 Do Interact With Your Customers